Code-Institute-Submissions/calleonse-project/README.md

 ## UX

-The website is design to provide the old and new upcoming fans a simple and easy user interface to connect with the Band.
+The website is designed to provide both new and old fans a simple and easy to use interface to connect with the band.

 The Website Provides:

 * A platform to listen to their latest music and where to download
 * A platform to watch the latest Videos.
 * A way for the future clients to contact and hire the band for special events.
-* A Platform they can access different social media and to share with new upcoming fans.
+* A Platform fans can find links to the bands Social Media which can be easily shared with new fans.

 ## Wireframes